Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 ## Project Overview

-SAM ScreenParser is a local, CPU-friendly screen understanding pipeline for desktop automation.
-It converts live screenshots into structured JSON containing pixel-perfect coordinates, clean text, element classifications, window context, and a per-element confidence score.
-It operates entirely offline on standard laptops without dedicated GPU hardware, and is optimized for minimal, control-safe token consumption by downstream planning LLMs.
+SAM ScreenParser is a local, CPU-friendly pipeline that converts the live screen into structured data for desktop automation.
+In one pass it produces pixel-perfect coordinates, clean text, element classifications, window context, screen state, a per-element confidence score, and a cursor snapshot with the real control underneath the pointer.
+It operates entirely offline on standard laptops without dedicated GPU hardware and is optimized for minimal, control-safe token consumption by downstream planning LLMs.

 ## Architecture Philosophy